ratikshetty/Blog-MicroServices-V2/README.txt

 		3. Flask was installed using the command "pip install Flask"
 		4. Pytest was installed using the command "pip install -U pytest"
 		5. Tavern was installed using the command "pip install tavern[pytest]"
-		6. Foreman was installed using the command command "sudo gen install foreman"
+		6. Foreman was installed using the command "sudo gen install foreman"

+		Version 2.0:

+		7. HTTP requests was installed using the command "pip3 install --user requests"
+		8. Nginx was installed using the command "sudo apt install --yes nginx-extras"